-This course provides an understanding of the research process and lays a foundation for applied research.
-This course focuses on methods of examining classroom or school-wide issues in order to become a more effective educator.
-Students are required to compose a research proposal that will ultimately develop into their final research project required by the MAT.
+Prerequisites: Completion of 18 credits hours of graduate credit to include completion of EDUC 502 or EDUC 512.
+This courses provides an understanding of the research process and lays a foundation for applied research.
+Students will focus on methods of examining classroom or school-wide issues in order to become a more effective educator.
+Students will complete a research proposal that will ultimately be developed into their final research project.